kunsergio117/miniproject1SergioGabrielJiaweiKun/README.md

 yfinance==0.2.36
 ```
 (most are requirements for matplotlib itself to run, and if you ran the pip install instructions above properly, these should all be present already.)

+### Installing

+* No installing required other than python and the relevant libraries mentioned above

+### Executing program

+* Run program and the output files will be PNG files under the folder: "charts"
+* If there is an error, please refer to the above required packages in order for the program to run smoothly.

+## Help

+Please refer to the dependencies section above and ensure that all python versions, and library versions are as listed.

 ## Authors